bazel-contrib/rules_jvm_external/README.md

 > New: on Bazel 6, you can use bzlmod instead of following directions below.
 > See [bzlmod](./docs/bzlmod.md).
-> Expect rough edges and incomplete support as bzlmod is still new as of early 2023.
+> Expect rough edges and incomplete support as bzlmod is still a new feature as of early 2023.
+> Note, bzlmod is expected to be on-by-default in Bazel 7.0.

 List the top-level Maven artifacts and servers in the WORKSPACE: